Anterior Lumbar Interbody Fusion

 Fusion is the process of stabilizing the spinal vertebra and the disc by joining bones through grafting.
 Bone tissue begins to grow between the two vertebral elements, stabilizing the segment and providing pain relief.

-While fusion can be accomplished in a variety of ways, the Anterior Lumbar Interbody Fusion (ALIF) procedure allows the surgeon to approach the spine avoiding entry through the lower back, thereby not cutting through muscle tissue.
+While fusion can be accomplished in a variety of ways, the Anterior Lumbar Interbody Fusion (ALIF) procedure allows the spine surgeon to approach the spine avoiding entry through the lower back, thereby not cutting through muscle tissue.
 The advantage of the ALIF approach to spine surgery is that the back muscles and nerves remain intact.

 In this procedure, the surgeon works on the spine from the front of the spine (anterior) in order to remove a spinal disc located between two adjacent vertebrae in the lower (lumbar) spine.